Telefonorosso/l3-netkeys/README.md

 It can be useful when:

+- the Amiga is placed in an awkward position;
 - the Amiga keyboard is damaged or unreliable;
 - the Amiga mouse is insufferable;
-- the Amiga is placed in an awkward position;
-- a wireless keyboard/mouse setup is desirable;

-It is not a remote desktop system, it only forwards keyboard and mouse input.
+- you can't live without a mouse wheel;

 ## How it works

-The Raspberry Pi client reads Linux `evdev` input events from `/dev/input/event*`.

-It sends small UDP packets containing:
+The Raspberry Pi client reads Linux `evdev` input events from `/dev/input/event*` and sends small UDP packets containing:

 - Amiga raw key codes;
 - key up/down state;